Background

 Discover more about St Alfege Church

-The medieval church that once stood here collapsed in 1710 due to weakened foundations.
-The current St Alfege Church was constructed between 1712 and 1718 under the guidance of Nicholas Hawksmoor, a leading English Baroque architect and protégé of Sir Christopher Wren.
+The current St Alfege Church was constructed between 1712 and 1714 following the collapse of the medieval structure in 1710.
+Designed by Nicholas Hawksmoor, a leading architect of the English Baroque style and a protégé of Sir Christopher Wren, it was the first church built under the Fifty New Churches Act of 1711.
 Hawksmoor’s design features a commanding Baroque façade with towering Corinthian columns, a sculpted pediment, and a distinctive square tower.
-This building was the first completed under the Fifty New Churches Act of 1711, intended to serve the spiritual needs of the growing community of Greenwich.
+The interior originally included elaborate wood carvings by Grinling Gibbons and ironwork by Jean Tijou, reflecting the craftsmanship of the period.

-During World War II, the crypt served as a shelter for local families, reflecting the church’s role as a community refuge.
-In 1941, incendiary bombs severely damaged the roof and nave, though the walls and tower survived.
-Post-war restoration led by Sir Albert Richardson faithfully revived Hawksmoor’s vision, including the intricate trompe l’oeil paintings and stained glass windows commemorating historical figures.
-The church was rededicated in 1953, preserving its legacy for future generations.
+During World War II, the church’s crypt served as an air-raid shelter for local families.
+On 19 March 1941, incendiary bombs struck the roof, causing it to collapse and gut much of the nave.
+Despite severe damage, the walls and tower survived.
+Post-war restoration led by Sir Albert Richardson faithfully rebuilt the church, preserving Hawksmoor’s original vision while introducing new stained glass windows commemorating the church’s historic figures.
+The church was rededicated in 1953 and continues to serve as a vibrant place of worship and community.

 Busiest months of the year